lupyuen/lupyuen.github.io/src/wisgate.md

 The GPS Antenna will be used when we connect WisGate to The Things Network (the worldwide free-access LoRaWAN network).

-WisGate D4H is shipped with the open-source ChirpStack LoRaWAN stack, preinstalled in the microSD card.
+WisGate D4H is shipped with the open-source __ChirpStack LoRaWAN stack__, preinstalled in the microSD card.

 (Yep please don't peel off the sticky tape and insert your own microSD card)